-The verb Precisar is a lot like gostar in that it gets followed by a "de" -- BUT, unlike gostar, not all the time.
+The verb PRECISAR is a lot like GOSTAR in that it usually gets followed by a de -- BUT, unlike gostar, not all the time.
 The de is there because you are literally saying I need of something.

-If you're talking about needing a person, place or thing (ie: a noun), always, always, always use the de.
+If you're talking about needing a person, place or thing (ie: a noun), always, always, always include a de after the verb precisar.

 de + o = do